vulnerabilityassessment/Vulnerable_JavaScriptProject/README.md

 # Responsive Images: Project Part 1 #

+### Disclosure ###

+Some of this project's dependencies contain security vulnerabilities.
+Running `npm audit fix` will cause breaking changes, and it's not worth it because this project is simply my attempt at a course exercise.

 ## Your Goals: ##

 * Make the images fit in their containers in the viewport.